mgrzanka/Antivirus/README.md

 SuccessMessage: A class representing message that will apear after conducting a successful quarantine on infeted file and taking out its permissions

 FailureMessage: A class representing a message that will apear after experiencing error in conducting a quarantine on infeted file and taking out its permissions

-# Reflective part
-The main goal of the project was to create optimized and working properly antivirus that provides real time protection.

-In the current version, it has very poor malware detection.
-Also, the periotic quickscan mechanism could be much more improved, which I hope to update in the future.
-And the optimalization is realy bad.

-The most challenging thing in the project was creating the whole concept of the program and to create inotify watches using pyinotify module.
-Testing the program (espessialy InotifyWatch class) was also pretty hard for me - in the end, I didn't do it precisely (issues with patch and Mock).
-Another issue I came across is not being able to test my program completely because of lack of real malware for it to detect.